 Hattie Holden Edmonds

-Born in Sarratt, a sedate little village in Hertfordshire, I had an eighteenth century childhood what with the croquet lawn, the ponies and the Laura Ashley leg o'mutton sleeved dresses.
-A very strict boarding school with little white gloves worn in church on Sundays, was followed by Exeter University and studious amounts of cider.
-It was only when I bolted to Berlin aged twenty to teach English for a year that life took a sharp left turn.
+Born in Sarratt, a sedate little village in Hertfordshire, I had a Merchant Ivory childhood, what with the croquet lawn, the ponies and the Laura Ashley leg o'mutton sleeved dresses.
+A strict boarding school with little white gloves worn in church on Sundays, was followed by Exeter University and studious amounts of cider.
+It was only when I bolted to Berlin aged twenty to learn to speak German for a year that life took a sharp left turn.
 Shacking up in an old sewing machine factory in Kreuzberg, hanging out in Nick Cave's Neukölln bar (Riesiko) and spending any free cash at Kino Eiszeit (where I saw my first Wim Wenders and Jim Jarmusch films), I finally found my tribe.

-Four years later, after multiple waitressing jobs, I landed a job as the London correspondent for the German pop magazine Bravo, interviewing pop stars from Mariah Carey, Lenny Kravitz and Oasis to Meatloaf, Iron Maiden and Take That.
-But however jammy the job was, asking celebrities what they ate for breakfast and where they bought their trainers/makeup, just wasn’t doing it for me.
-Like a lot of people, I dreamt of doing something I was passionate about and which might make a smidgeon of a difference.
+Four years later, I returned to London, working as the correspondent for the German pop magazine Bravo interviewing pop stars from Mariah Carey, Lenny Kravitz and Oasis to Meatloaf, Iron Maiden and Take That.
+But however jammy the job was, asking celebrities what they ate for breakfast and where they bought their trainers/makeup, felt a little shallow.
+Like most people, I dreamt of doing something I was passionate about and which might make a smidgeon of a difference.

-Eventually a friend sent me to a psychic to see if they'd be able to point me towards my passion (whatever that might be).
-According to Teresa Leong at the London College of Psychic Studies, I was going to write ‘funny’ books, which would have a spiritual theme and which would encourage more 'cynical souls' like myself to open their minds.
+Eventually, an open-minded friend urged me to visit a psychic to see if they'd be able to point me towards my passion (whatever that might be).
+According to Teresa Leong at the London College of Psychic Studies, I was going to write ‘funny’ books, which would have a spiritual theme and which would encourage more 'cynical souls' like myself to broaden their perspective.
 Yeah, right, I thought as I left.
 That was a waste of fifty quid.

-A bizarre set of events followed, which ended up with me being given the job of in-house comedy writer at Comic Relief.
+A bizarre set of events followed, which ended up with me getting the job of in-house writer at Comic Relief.
 For two and a half years I worked on projects with some of my heroes including Armando Iannucci, Sacha Baron-Cohen, Steve Coogan, Dawn French and Sally Phillips.
 I also wrote serious stuff - interviewing Rwandan widows, child carers and people with Alzheimer's.
-During that time, I wrote my first novel, inspired by a true story of a woman who ‘saw’ a film of her life during a near-death experience.
+During that time, I had the idea for my first novel, inspired by a true story of a woman who ‘saw’ a film of her life during a near-death experience.

-If you've still got any pressing questions, you can contact me here.
+If you still have any pressing questions, you can contact me here.

 Love Hattie